ShawnGabriel/shawngabriel.github.io/_portfolio/portfolio-1.md

 Introduction to The Challenge
 =======
 The techniques that this project used, was utilized in biomedical imaging such as CT and SPECT scans, but we repurpose it for non-destructive testing of industrial components, such as steel pipes.
 By detecting manufacturing defects in **steel pipes**, the framework has industrial applications in **quality assurance** and **safety**.
 The challenge didn't provide a definitive guide that told us to recreate the solutions of the SMRVIS Paper, not until 2 days after the challenge was published.
-Hence, the methodologies tested were
+Hence, the methodologies tested can be seen as an experimentation phase, as we weren't given clear instructions on how to approach the problem.

 Methodology
 ======